storybookjs/react-native/addons/addon-contexts/README.md

 ### `options.cancelable : boolean?` (default: `false`)

-Allow this contextual environment to be disabled temporarily.
+Allow this contextual environment to be opt-out optionally in toolbar.
 When set to `true`, an **Off** option will be shown at first in the toolbar menu in your Storybook.